 Our ethos has always been one of environmental sustainability, but what does that actually mean?
 Who is accountable?
 How do we meet targets?

-Winner Of Green Business of the year, we needed to do more!
+Silver winner of National Green Business of the year, we still needed to do more!
 A chance to inspire, a chance to make a difference.

 For us it quite literally starts at grass roots, in the fields we own and rent, soil health is fundamental to the quality of every product we make.
 Get the soil right you get the feed right, get the feed right you get a quality final product!
 That’s all well and good but it shouldn’t all be about the products, we are on this planet for a very small moment in time and it is our responsibility to look after it.

 What does it mean for our farm to be green?